 Burials and cremations during Coronavirus

-As part of our efforts to protect you, our staff, and others during Coronavirus (Covid-19), practices for burials and cremations have changed.
+As part of our efforts to protect you, our staff, and others during the pandemic, practices for burials and cremations have changed.

 These changes are designed to reduce safety risks to everyone.